 The New Mexico Legislative Lottery Scholarship is automatically awarded to qualified students beginning the second semester of their freshman year.
 No application is necessary; however, we strongly recommend that you complete a FAFSA (Free Application for Federal Student Aid) at http://fafsa.ed.gov.

-- Enroll in college the semester immediately following (1) graduation from a New Mexico high school, (2) earn a New Mexico certificate of completion, or (3) receive a New Mexico high school equivalency credential.
-Home-school students must have a high school equivalency credential dated prior to the entering semester.
+- Receive a New Mexico high school equivalency credential.
+(Home-school students must have a high school equivalency credential dated prior to the entering semester.)

-- Pass 15 new graded credit hours (12 at a community college) by the end of the first semester.
+- Pass 15 new graded credit hours by the end of the first semester.

 - Earn a 2.5 GPA or greater for the first semester.

-- Complete 15 new graded credit hours (12 at a community college) each semester.
+- Complete 15 new graded credit hours each semester.

-- Maintain a GPA of 2.5 or greater.
+- Maintain a 2.5 cumulative GPA or greater.

-This scholarship is valid for seven semesters total (three at a community college and transferrable to a 4-year university) or until you earn a bachelor’s degree, whichever comes first.
+This scholarship is valid for seven semesters total (three at a community college and transferable to a 4-year university) or until you earn a bachelor’s degree, whichever comes first.

 The scholarship amount for all students is the same.
 The amount of the Lottery Scholarship is set annually by June 1 by the New Mexico Higher Education Department and can only be applied to tuition.
 You are responsible for unpaid tuition and fees, unless other scholarships or grants cover these costs.